 Ignaz Schuppanzigh.
 Painting by Joseph Danhauser (Österreichische Galerie Belvedere, Inv.
 No. 4551).
 Curiously enough, the Belvedere's homepage merely lists this painting as "Portrait of a Man" and dates it at "around 1840".

 According to music encyclopedias (The New Grove, MGG) and biographical standard works on Austrian musicians (ÖBL, ÖML), the legendary violinist Ignaz Schuppanzigh was born on 20 November 1776.
 The origin of this incorrect date is shrouded in mystery.
 Wurzbach only gives Schuppanzigh's year of birth and it seems that Hans Jancik, who published this date in the old MGG (vol. 12, col. 327), either copied it from Frimmel's 1926 Beethoven-Handbuch or made it up, misinterpreting the sources on the Hofmusikkapelle in Vienna's Haus-, Hof- und Staatsarchiv.
 Documents in the estate of Hermann Ullrich (A-Wn, F67) show that, while doing research for his article "Ignaz Schuppanzigh (1776-1830).
 Beethovens Freund und Geiger.
 Eine Studie" (Vienna 1973), Ullrich even copied Schuppanzigh's marriage entry at St. Stephen's parish which contains the violinist's correct date of birth.
 Ullrich, however, also noted down two wrong dates of birth: 20 November and even 10 November 1776.
-In 1997 Clemens Hellsberg, violinist and member of the VPO, submitted a dissertation titled Ignaz Schuppanzigh (1776-1831).
+In 1997, Clemens Hellsberg, violinist and member of the VPO, submitted a dissertation titled Ignaz Schuppanzigh (1776-1831).
 Leben und Wirken.
 Hellsberg gave tomus and folio number of Schuppanzigh's baptismal entry and referred to one of Schuppanzigh's birth certificates that he must have seen.
 But he obviously misread the baptismal entry, refused to accept the facts and described the date on the birth certificate as "obviously erroneous".
 Since then, the false date of birth has been carved in stone and it is high time to give Schuppanzigh back the four months that music historians cut from his life.
-Ignaz Anton Schuppanzigh was born on 20 July 1776 in the house Stadt 701 (today Fleischmarkt 11), seventh child of Franz Joseph Schuppanzigh, a teacher of Italian at the k.k.
+Ignaz Anton Schuppanzigh was born on 20 July 1776 in the house Stadt 701 (today Fleischmarkt 11), seventh child of Franz Joseph Schuppanzigh, teacher of Italian at the k.k.
 Realakademie and his wife Maria Anna, née Menschl.
 Schuppanzigh's godparents were the belt maker Thomas Scharfenberger and his wife Barbara.
-There are four surviving documents related to Schuppanzigh's birth:
+Four documents related to Schuppanzigh's birth do exist: